 Use the Journey Employer Solutions 2017 Year-End Checklist

-We’ve compiled a checklist with important dates for Journey Employer Solutions’ clients as well as a comprehensive list to help all employers update and gather all the important data to make your tax preparation as painless as possible.
+We’ve compiled a checklist with important dates for Journey Employer Solutions’ clients as well as a comprehensive list to help all employers update and gather all the important data to make your tax season preparation as painless as possible.
 You can download that here.

 Or give us a call at one of our two offices to schedule an appointment to discuss your needs.